 Why: to empathize with the client, change the perspective and align on the same understanding.

 - 5 min discussion

-We used a Proto-Persona Template to map what we knew or assumed about the client, in this case, the CEO of a co-operative organisation, managing 20 different verticals, with more than 10 years experience, who has been trying to do digital transformation for more than five years.
+We used a Proto-Persona Template to map what we knew or assumed about the client, in this case, the CEO of a co-operative organization, managing 20 different verticals, with more than 10 years of experience, who has been trying to do the digital transformation for more than five years.
 To learn more about him/her, we asked the “DevOps X” team to brainstorm ideas individually for each quadrant of the grid:

 - Relevant demographics

 Then, we asked everyone to pick the notes they know to be valid and share them with the group.

 After everyone was aligned on the facts, we invited them to label with an “A” their guesses or assumptions and added them to the map.
 The proto-persona now became a 70% “A” labeled.
 Having these clear visuals helped the team understand how much they don’t know about their client.

 Check out our free 👉 Problem Statement Template for online workshops, available in Mural and MIRO.
 To see how it works in practice simply refer to our 🎥 webinar: Problem Framing.
 How to prioritise the target audience and define the problem statement.

 7. How are they achieving their goals today?

 Time: 15 min